Azenta (NASDAQ:AZTA) Releases Q4 2022 Earnings Guidance

 Azenta (NASDAQ:AZTA – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.04-$0.12 for the period, compared to the consensus estimate of $0.12.
 The company issued revenue guidance of $131.00 million-$141.00 million, compared to the consensus revenue estimate of $145.40 million.

-A number of equities research analysts recently weighed in on the company.
-Evercore ISI decreased their target price on Azenta to $68.00 in a research report on Monday, August 15th.
-B. Riley cut their price target on shares of Azenta from $94.00 to $82.00 in a research note on Thursday, July 14th.
-Needham & Company LLC cut their price target on shares of Azenta from $94.00 to $74.00 and set a buy rating for the company in a research note on Wednesday, August 10th.
-Finally, TheStreet cut shares of Azenta from a c- rating to a d+ rating in a research note on Thursday, September 1st.
+AZTA has been the subject of a number of recent analyst reports.
+Evercore ISI cut their price objective on shares of Azenta to $68.00 in a report on Monday, August 15th.
+Needham & Company LLC cut their price objective on shares of Azenta from $94.00 to $74.00 and set a buy rating for the company in a report on Wednesday, August 10th.
+B. Riley cut their price objective on shares of Azenta from $94.00 to $82.00 in a report on Thursday, July 14th.
+Finally, TheStreet lowered shares of Azenta from a c- rating to a d+ rating in a research report on Thursday, September 1st.

-In related news, COO Matthew Mcmanus acquired 8,625 shares of the company’s stock in a transaction that occurred on Friday, August 19th.
-The stock was purchased at an average price of $58.15 per share, for a total transaction of $501,543.75.
-Following the transaction, the chief operating officer now directly owns 29,467 shares of the company’s stock, valued at approximately $1,713,506.05.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Azenta news, CFO Lindon G. Robertson bought 4,350 shares of the stock in a transaction on Friday, August 19th.
-The stock was purchased at an average price of $57.62 per share, with a total value of $250,647.00.
-Following the acquisition, the chief financial officer now owns 100,571 shares of the company’s stock, valued at $5,794,901.02.
-The purchase was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, COO Matthew Mcmanus bought 8,625 shares of the stock in a transaction on Friday, August 19th.
-The shares were acquired at an average cost of $58.15 per share, with a total value of $501,543.75.
-Following the acquisition, the chief operating officer now directly owns 29,467 shares in the company, valued at approximately $1,713,506.05.
+In other news, COO Matthew Mcmanus purchased 8,625 shares of the stock in a transaction on Friday, August 19th.
+The stock was bought at an average price of $58.15 per share, for a total transaction of $501,543.75.
+Following the acquisition, the chief operating officer now directly owns 29,467 shares of the company’s stock, valued at approximately $1,713,506.05.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, CFO Lindon G. Robertson bought 4,350 shares of the stock in a transaction dated Friday, August 19th.
+The stock was acquired at an average price of $57.62 per share, for a total transaction of $250,647.00.
+Following the acquisition, the chief financial officer now owns 100,571 shares in the company, valued at approximately $5,794,901.02.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, COO Matthew Mcmanus bought 8,625 shares of the stock in a transaction dated Friday, August 19th.
+The stock was bought at an average price of $58.15 per share, with a total value of $501,543.75.
+Following the acquisition, the chief operating officer now owns 29,467 shares in the company, valued at approximately $1,713,506.05.
 The disclosure for this purchase can be found here.
-1.62% of the stock is currently owned by corporate insiders.
+1.62% of the stock is currently owned by company insiders.

 Institutional Trading of Azenta